Laragear/ApiManager/README.md

 For example, to update a chirp, we could call `edit` directly from our `ChirpApi`.

 While you're at it, add the PHPDoc manually to your API Server to take advantage of autocompletion (intellisense).
-Just remember that you can access responses as property if these don't require data/parameters, and to take out the first parameter as the path.

 ```php
 use Laragear\ApiManager\ApiServer;